 Avios required for...

-With a cumulative distance of 7,970 miles for Edmonton–Seattle–Doha one way, you could get a round-trip business class ticket for 200,000 Avios.
+With a cumulative distance of 7,970 miles for Edmonton–Seattle–Doha one way, or 15,940 miles round-trip for a simple out-and-back, you could get a round-trip business class ticket for 200,000 Avios.
 At effectively 100,000 Avios for one-way travel, that’s much better value than your other options.

 If you ask me, the beauty using the Alaska/Seattle link is that it lets you maximize your time in desirable cabins for a competitive award price.
 For travel to Doha, our friends in Victoria would get one hour on Alaska’s Dash-8 propeller plane, followed by 14 hours on Qatar Airways Qsuites.
 I’d certainly take this over flying through Montreal on a separate Aeroplan ticket, with five hours on domestic Air Canada, then 12 hours in Qsuites.

 (Of course, this depends on your exact origin, destination, and everything in between.
 Flying over the Pacific or through a more southerly hub might introduce more zig-zagging for either option.)

 You’ll have tons of flexibility, too.
 An Avios multi-carrier award allows up to eight segments plus one open-jaw, and comfortable multi-night stopovers allowed at each destination along the way.
 With over 4,000 miles to spare before the ticket jumps up to the next price point (for itineraries longer than 20,000 miles), there’s no shortage of creative routes you could take.

 For example, you could “nest” a highly-productive Middle East hopper to Beirut, Amman, and Cairo via Royal Jordanian Airlines, then return home the exact same way you came:

 Clocking in under 20,000 miles, you could fly this entire itinerary in business class for 200,000 Avios, with proper stopovers in each city.